-3. Next steps
+3. Delivery

-The Design Guidelines and Codes will be a valuable tool in securing context-driven, high quality development within the South Saxmundham Garden Neighbourhood.
+The Design Guidelines and Codes will be a valuable tool in securing context-driven, high quality development within Saxmundham.
 They will be used in different ways by different actors in the planning and development process, as summarised in the table.